 This smaller but still impressive castle is one that’s now technically private property and for some, perhaps best worth appreciating from the outside.

 See, the castle is now a hotel, so of course, you can actually visit properly and perhaps even call it home for a few nights (check the prices out here).
 It’s certainly one of the best castles in Germany to stay in if you want to experience an older property.

 Nordkirchen Castle is one of those palace-castles that technically straddles bother genres and quite frankly, I just had to include.
 This is mainly because of how amazing it is and it’s easily up there as one of the best castles in Germany to explore.

 Nordkirchen Castle is totally vast and one of the most expansive German castles to see.
-It’s also a beautiful example of Baroque architecture and is surrounded by a moat on all sides that have stood for centuries.
-It’s about 300 years old and has been liked to Versailles, thanks to its impressive architecture.
+It’s also a beautiful example of Baroque architecture and is surrounded by a moat on all sides that has stood for centuries.
+It’s about 300 years old and has been liked by Versailles, thanks to its impressive architecture.

 Location-wise, Nordkirchen Castle is about 30 minutes away from Munster and 40 minutes away from Dortmund so if you’re in either city, it’s absolutely worth popping by the castle.

 Fun fact, Burghausen Castle is the longest castle complex in the world (a fact I only recently found from our trip here).
 This castle actually sits on the border of Germany to Austria and you can actually see Austria from right up here in the castle.

 In fact, in a roundabout way, you’ll probably find that arriving at the castle from Salzburg in Austria is probably the most convenient way of getting here from most other European cities (Salzburg being a major city and all).

 This gothic castle is definitely one of the most impressive in Germany and definitely one worth prioritising if you’re short on time.